astronomer/airflow-guides/guides/soda-data-quality.md

     )
 ```

-Because Soda Core runs through the BashOperator, you can run your checks in any part of your DAG and trigger tasks with your results like you would with other Airflow operators.
+Because Soda Core runs through the `BashOperator`, you can run your checks in any part of your DAG and trigger tasks with your results like you would with other Airflow operators.

 The logs from the Soda Core checks can be found in the Airflow task logs.
 The logs list all checks that ran and their results.